Dr Golnaz Shahtahmassebi is a Lecturer/Senior Lecturer in Statistics and Course Leader for MRes Mathematical Sciences.

 - Sequential Monte Carlo methods and Particle Filters

-Opportunities to carry out postgraduate research in the School of Science and Technology exist and further information may be obtained from the NTU Graduate School.
+Opportunities arise to carry out postgraduate research towards an MPhil / PhD in the areas identified above.
+Further information may be obtained on the NTU Research Degrees website https://www.ntu.ac.uk/research/research-degrees-at-ntu .

 Sponsors and collaborators